Hoshaya: History

-The Hoshaya community lives according to Orthodox Judaism, with the addition of are many religious activities for women: Torah reading by women for women, reading of the Scroll of Esther on Purim by women for women, reading of the Book of Ruth on Shavuot.
+The Hoshaya community lives according to Orthodox Judaism, with the addition of many religious activities for women: Torah reading by women for women, reading of the Scroll of Esther on Purim by women for women, reading of the Book of Ruth on Shavuot.

 The founders of the village stressed volunteering and community activity.
 In 2000, they founded a soup kitchen to prepare and deliver meals for the needy in nearby communities.

 All the streets in Hoshaya are named after the former Israeli settlements in Gush Katif: Gan Or, Morag, Shirat Hayam, Pe'at Sadeh, Dugit, Katif, Bedolah, Gadid, Ganei Tal, Elei Sinai.

-Currently, there are facilities such as Nativ Elementary School (including pupils from Tefahot, Kalanit, and Kfar Hananya), Kfar Kedem, an ancient Galilee village theme park, and a boutique hotel.
+As of 2024 there is an elementary school "Nativ" (with students from nearby communities, including Tefahot, Kalanit, and Kfar Hananya), Kfar Kedem, a theme park portraying an ancient Galilee village, and a boutique hotel.
 Maccabi and Clalit medical clinics are active in Hoshaya.